 Forex trading guide: the basics

 Currencies are important.
-They are not only used to buy goods and services around the world but they also need to be exchanged to make foreign trade possible.
-If you live in Mexico and would like to buy champagne straight from the Champagne region of France, you can buy it in euros or purchase it from a company that imports the product.
-This means that either you or the importer will have to exchange pesos to the value of the bottle of champagne in euros.
+They are not only used to buy goods and services around the world but they are exchanged to make foreign trade possible.
+If you live in Mexico and would like to buy Champagne from the Champagne region of France, you can buy it in Euros or purchase it from a company that imports the product.
+This means that either you or the importer will have to exchange Mexican Pesos to the value of the bottle of champagne in Euros.
 This kind of transaction also happens when you travel.
 If you are an international tourist visiting the Philippines, you would need to exchange your currency to get the local currency for you to pay for your stay.
 These examples illustrate why the foreign exchange market is both huge and extremely liquid.
 In fact, it dwarfs even the stock market in terms of size.
-One thing that every new trader should learn is that the forex market does not have a central marketplace and exchanging or trading currencies is done over the counter (OTC).
-This means that all transactions are done online between traders from around the world.
+One thing that every new trader should know is that the forex market does not have a central marketplace for exchanging or trading currencies.
+The exchange is all done Over the Counter (or OTC).
+This means that all transactions are done online between traders around the world.
 You already know that the market is open the entire day for five and a half days every week.
 Once financial centres open, traders can start buying or selling currencies.

 Plenty of opportunities